-The institution has been led by six presidents: Richard Holmes Powell (1913-1933), Jere Madison Pound (1933-1935), Frank Robertson Reade (1935-1948), James Ralph Thaxton (1948-1966), Sidney Walter Martin (1966-1978), and Hugh Coleman Bailey (1978-2001).
-The seventh president was not yet appointed before this catalog went to press.
+The institution has been led by seven presidents: Richard Holmes Powell (1913-1933), Jere Madison Pound (1933-1935), Frank Robertson Reade (1935-1948), James Ralph Thaxton (1948-1966), Sidney Walter Martin (1966-1978), Hugh Coleman Bailey (1978-2001), and Ronald M. Zaccari, who assumed the leadership of the university in January, 2002.

-Valdosta State University offers undergraduate work leading to the following degrees: Associate of Applied Science, the Associate of Arts, the Bachelor of Arts in 14 major programs, the Bachelor of Science in 10 major programs, the Bachelor of General Studies, the Bachelor of Science in Nursing, the Bachelor of Science in Health Fitness, the Bachelor of Science in Education in 10 major programs, the Bachelor of Business Administration in 5 major programs, the Bachelor of Fine Arts in 4 major programs, and the Bachelor of Music in 2 major programs.
+Valdosta State University offers undergraduate work leading to the following degrees: Associate of Applied Science, the Associate of Arts, the Bachelor of Arts in 14 major programs, the Bachelor of Science in 11 major programs, the Bachelor of Science in Education in 11 major programs, the Bachelor of Business Administration in 5 major programs, the Bachelor of Fine Arts in 6 major programs, the Bachelor of Music in 2 major programs, the Bachelor of General Studies, the Bachelor of Science in Nursing, the Bachelor of Science in Exercise Science, and the Bachelor of Applied Science.

-Graduate degrees offered include Master of Education in 11 major programs; Master of Arts with majors in English and history; Master of Science with majors in psychology, sociology, and criminal justice; Master of Public Administration; Master of Business Administration; Master of Accountancy; Master of Science in Nursing; Master of Music Education; Master of Social Work; the Education Specialist in nine major programs, and the Doctor of Education degree in three major programs.
+Graduate degrees offered include the Master of Education in 14 major programs, the Master of Arts in 2 major programs, the Master of Science in 5 major programs, Master of Public Administration, Master of Business Administration, Master of Science in Nursing, Master of Art Education, Master of Music Education, Master of Social Work, Master of Library and Information Science, the Education Specialist in 10 major programs, and the Doctor of Education in 3 major programs.
 New baccalaureate and graduate degree programs are added from time to time to meet the needs of the population served by the University.